The User Interface module

 - Share: upload the current state of the prototype to your online account in order to share the simulation with reviewers and developers.

 This drop down allows to change between the four modules in Justinmind: User Interface, Comments, Scenarios and Requirements.
 Each module can hold information about different aspects of the application you’re designing.
 User Interface is used to design the screens and interactions of the prototype.
 Comments stores and manages all the conversations and feedback you might be having with your stakeholders.
 Scenarios is a generalistic diagraming tool that can be used to design user flows or site maps.
-And finally, Requirements is a complete requirements management tool and the point of integration with JIRA, Azure DevOps and IBM Doors.
+And finally, Requirements is a complete requirements management tool and the point of integration with JIRA and Azure DevOps.

 Here’s an overview of each palette within the User Interface module: